 2. Tailor support for different groups

-Age plays a part too.
-Employees aged between 25-34 are more likely to experience financial pressures compared with their older counterparts.3 However, older employees might be less comfortable with evolving technology such as online banking – which could make it more challenging for them to manage their money.
+Older employees could also perhaps feel less comfortable with technology such as online banking or apps.
+This could make it more challenging for them to manage their money.

 As such, personalising your support for different demographics, life stages and other nuances may prove more effective and drive engagement with the topics you cover.